shrutiaher15/news-app/README.md

 ## Description
 A responsive website built with react.js, fetching News API data to render articles category wise.

-The application allows the user to search for articles, with the displayed set to a maxium of 10 results, and view the full article on the respective external site.
+The application allows the user to filter news articles by category, with the infinite scroll for each category, and view the full article on the respective external site.

 App Summary:
 * Filter articles by category
+* Infinite scroll
 * Mobile and Web supported

 ## Table of Contents